 If you’re the victim of high staff turnover, you have to cure it by changing what you’re doing now.
 Adding an objective assessment of your candidates before you hire them can only help.

-That's where the science of the Personal CareGiver Assessor comes in.
-It's an objective, scientific look at your candidates and tells you, in a very clear, easy-to-use and easy-to-read report, how likely the candidate will perform.
+That’s where the science of the CareGiver Assessors comes in.
+They’re an objective, scientific look at your candidates and tells you, in a very clear, easy-to-use and easy-to-read report, how likely the candidate will perform.

 So there you have it.
 A simple and cost-effective way to reduce turnover and at the same time, slash retention expenses by up to 70%.

-The Personal CareGiver Assessor will help you cut your turnover rates by helping you hire the right caregivers.
+The CareGiver Assessors will help you cut your turnover rates by helping you hire the right caregivers.